sandorplosz/ieee-tci-real-time-denoiser-2022-demos/README.md

 # Launching the demo
 1. Downloaded the binary datasets and extract them to the data folder.
-1. Edit config_qunaticcam.cfg, set input_file for the data you want to process.
+1. Edit config_quanticcam.cfg, set input_file for the data you want to process.
 2. Launch hw.algo2.exe.
 3. In the 3D viewer you can use the mouse to change the view.